UoA-eResearch/python_intro_tutorial/setup.md

         enter again to approve the default location for the files.
 Type `yes` and press enter to prepend Anaconda to your `PATH` (this makes the Anaconda distribution the default Python).

+## Installing Pyzo

+### Windows
+Open http://www.pyzo.org/start.html with your web browser.
+Under step 1, click on the pyzo for windows link.
+Click next.
+Click next.
+Click next.
+Click next.
+Wait for the program to finish installing then click finish.
+Mac Osx
+Open http://www.pyzo.org/start.html with your web browser.
+Under step 1, click on the pyzo for OSX link.
+Right click the installer file and then click open.
+Right click the file that says pyzo and click open.
+When it has finished installing open pyzo.
+Ubuntu

 ## Getting the Data